dungpa/SMT2Parser/README.txt

 ﻿2012.01.30:
 - First prototype
-- Currently use custom expression, should change to operators later.
+- Currently use parse expression, should change to operators later.
 - Need a lot of test cases to test parsing.
 - AST should be revised.
 - A lot of duplication should be removed.